camrdale/wordle-bot/README.md

 smallest number of guesses.
 Some of the other bots fail to get some words, requiring 7 guesses on a few of them.

+In addition to the Hard Mode restrictions, the tree bot also limits guesses to possible solutions, instead of using all possible legal guesses in the Wordle dictionary.
+This was done to speed up the process of optimizing trees, as searching through 13k words to find the optimal one was too time consuming.

 ### Average Depth Tree Bot (`a-tree`)

 Similar to the Height Tree Bot, but instead optimizes the tree to minimize the